shaunlebron/gh4st/README.md

 A puzzle game for Ludum Dare 33.
 The theme is "you are the monster".

-Knowing the four ghost behaviors of the original Pac-Man arcade, configure the initial state of the ghosts such that they reach Pac-Man before he reaches his target.
-Pre-arranged levels.
+Control the four ghosts.
+They use the actual AI from the original Pac-Man arcade.
+Pac-Man is given a newly derived AI, since you'll be controlling the ghosts.

+How can you control the ghosts if they already have AI?
+When it's your turn to move, you may allow only one ghost to move.
+Learn and exploit the deterministic behaviors of your ghosts and Pac-Man in order to catch him because he gets his fruit.

 ## Setup